Messy play allows children to create, build, develop their imaginations, explore textures, use their senses and it’s fun!!

 Disclaimer: Play Scotland would ask that appropriate supervision is in place for any young children using our messy play recipes and that they avoid consumption.

-We would love to see pictures of creations! firstname.lastname@example.org
+We would love to see pictures of your creations send these to firstname.lastname@example.org

 Oatmeal Play Dough